 - Some of the most qualified applicants either had completed all of their fundamental, general education courses (English Composition, Humanities Elective, Social Sciences Elective, Speech Communication, Physical Education, Chemistry, Math 126, SDV 101, BIO 195) or they had already completed an Associate’s or advanced degree along with degree-specific general education courses.

-- The most qualified candidates had completed an associate or bachelor’s degree in a related health science field such as animal science, biology, and zoology.
+- The most qualified candidates had completed an associate or bachelor’s degree in a related health science field such as animal science, equine sciences, biology, and zoology.

-- The most qualified candidates had a competitive to highly competitive GPA as a result of their previous college coursework (3.0 to 4.0).
+- The most qualified candidates had a competitive to highly competitive GPA as a result of their previous college coursework (between 3.0 and 4.0).